 There are complexities to the rehabilitation of former mining sites.
 Mining sites are hazardous and not all hazards are removed on closure of the site.
 Structural ground issues can be encountered.
 There are also issues relating to contamination and rehabilitation of both soils and water.
 Topsoil is often depleted of nutrients and chemicals and heavy metals are left behind, giving rise to specialist nurseries, such as Nuts about Natives in WA, that propagate specific species that are hoped to thrive on rehabilitated mining sites.
-There is also a small-scale business to harvest native seeds for mine-site rehabilitation operating in Kakadu National Park139.
+There is also a small-scale business to harvest native seeds for mine-site rehabilitation operating in Kakadu National Park 144.
+There are also companies (e.g. Erizon) that operate in SA, VIC, NSW and other areas that specialise in large-scale hydro seeding.